News

 British Heart Foundation

 If any brand deserves recognition this year, it's one that credits marketing with driving record-breaking results.
 The British Heart Foundation achieved a 22% increase in funding, bringing in £108 million from legacy funding and £58 million from further fundraising efforts.
 In their 680 stores selling 25 million items annually, they've transformed operations with AI to ensure donations reach the right channels.
 They've diverted 54,000 tons of goods from waste by working with businesses, and they're now the largest charity seller on eBay, thinking strategically about whether items perform better in-store or across multiple online channels.
-Their 'One Minute Matters' campaign came to life through a partnership with Sky, reaching difficult-to-engage audiences like men.
-Premier League matches starting at 3:01pm rather than 3:00pm caught everyone's attention, driving awareness of their new Reviver app.
-The app has trained over 311,000 people in CPR.
+The ‘Every Minute Matters’ campaign came to life through their partnership with Sky Bet, engaging football fans to learn CPR through BHF’s free RevivR tool.
+As part of their campaign, they delayed the EFL 2025 Play Offs by 1 minute to emphasise that Every Minute Matters.
+The partnership has engaged over 300,000 football fans with lifesaving CPR through RevivR.
 Their heart helpline increased reach by 20%, and most importantly, the BHF itself credits marketing with delivering this record-breaking year.

 Currys